41st Infantry Regiment (United States)

 The U.S. 41st Infantry Regiment is a regiment of the United States Army.
 Its 1st Battalion is currently assigned to the 2nd Stryker Brigade Combat Team, 4th Infantry Division.
 Its 3rd Battalion was assigned to the 1st Armored Brigade Combat Team, 1st Armored Division, which was replaced in 2018 by 4th Battalion, 70th Armor Regiment, 1st Brigade Combat Team, 1st Armored Division.

 History

-41st United States (Colored) Infantry Regiment
+41st United States Infantry Regiment

-The 41st United States (Colored) Infantry Regiment was one of six segregated regiments (2 cavalry and 4 infantry) created in 1866 following the American Civil War to provide for African American participation in the defense of the United States.
-It was consolidated in 1869 with the 38th (Colored) Infantry Regiment to form the 24th (Colored) Infantry Regiment.
+The 41st United States Infantry Regiment was one of six segregated regiments (2 cavalry and 4 infantry) created in 1866 following the American Civil War to provide for African American participation in the defense of the United States.
+It was consolidated in 1869 with the 38th Infantry Regiment to form the 24th Infantry Regiment.
 It is not related to the current 41st Infantry Regiment.